Key Takeaways:

 Luckily, you can do a few things to ease the discomfort and enjoy your meals again without any problems.
 Firstly, if you notice sore spots or areas of irritation on your gums, it may be a sign that your dentures need adjusting.

-Poorly fitting dentures can cause excessive pressure on specific areas of your gums, leading to pain and discomfort.
+Poorly fitting dentures can cause excessive pressure on specific areas of your gums, leading to pain, discomfort, and even denture sores.
 In such cases, scheduling an appointment with your dentist or prosthodontist for a denture realignment is essential.

 Using their skills and tools, they can fix your denture bite and stop any rubbing that causes sore spots.
 If your dentures don't fit well or feel loose, using a denture stabilizer could help you feel better.